 - They were devoted to the apostles’ teaching, the fellowship, the breaking of bread, and to prayer.

-- Jesus is supreme in the church—he is the head and the church is his body.
+- Jesus is supreme in the universe and in the church.
+He is the head and the church is his body.

-- All believers are bound together and share one Spirit, one hope, one Lord, one faith, one baptism, one God, and one Father.
+- All believers everywhere are bound together and share one Spirit, one hope, one Lord, one faith, one baptism, one God and one Father.

 11 So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, 12 to equip his people for works of service, so that the body of Christ may be built up 13 until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.